joelek/ts-autoguard/readme.md

 * Create middleware for defining cache-control.
 * Add more detailed error messages for syntax errors.
-* Change RawRequest to contain url instead of parameters and components.
 * Add support for wildcards in paths.
 * Extend type guards with functionality for deep structured cloning.
 * Add strict option that performs automatic JSON payload filtering.